What is the difference between Stock Speed and Maximum Speed?

 Our BLD warranty covers XMP profiles being enabled.
 We’re here to support you no matter what.
-However, we think it’s important to note that--while XMP can create some pretty cool results--it also comes with some risks..
-No matter how harmless it may seem, Enabling XMP is still a form of overclocking, just done automatically through enabling the XMP Profile in your motherboard BIOS.
-There is always a risk to overclocking.
+However, we think it’s important to note that overclocking comes with some risks.
+No matter how harmless it may seem, enabling XMP is still a form of overclocking, just done automatically through enabling the XMP Profile in your motherboard BIOS.
 Usually, when overclocking, you will be raising the voltage on which your specific piece of hardware runs.
 Whenever the amount of voltage sent through a device is higher than stock voltage, there is a risk with hardware failure and higher temperatures.
 It is uncommon for XMP to cause these issues but can still occur.

 How do I enable XMP for my memory?

 Enabling an XMP profile is very simple and quick to enable.
 For this example, we will be looking at enabling XMP through the MSI Click BIOS 5.

 First, turn on your PC.
 From the second you turn on the PC, spam the "delete" key while the system is booting to enter the BIOS.
 After that, you should see something like this.

 From there, you will want to click the "Memory" button on the left-hand side of the screen.

 This should bring you to a screen that looks like this.
 From there, you can click the XMP button on the top and toggle it from "off" to on".

 Once that is done, you can hit F10 on your keyboard and select save changes & exit.

 From there, you can confirm that your RAM is running at the proper speed by re-entering the BIOS by hitting the "delete" key on startup and checking your DDR speed.
 If you'd like to double-check that your memory is running at the correct speed, you can use our NZXT CAM software that's been pre-installed on your BLD PC.